 - Ranen Ray Choudhury ————– Baul Singer

-Although it is not explicitly shown, the film is based on the partition of India and how the refugees from the then East Bengal (Pakistan) coped with it.
-Meghe Dhaka Tara is the story of Neeta, a beautiful and talented young girl from a middle-class family in East Bengal who have now been living in a refugee shanty on the outskirts of Calcutta.
+Although it is not explicitly shown, the film is based on the partition of India and how the refugees from then East Bengal (Pakistan) coped with it.
+Meghe Dhaka Tara is the story of Neeta, a beautiful and talented young girl from a middle-class family in East Bengal who has now been living in a refugee shanty on the outskirts of Calcutta.
 Her elder brother is unworldly and cares little in life other than music, so it comes to Neeta to bear the burden of supporting her family.
-Self-sacrificing and hard working, she keeps working even when her own family members take her for granted and hardly recognize her contribution.
-Undeterred by the tragedies that struck her, losing her fiance, job and then contracting dangerous Tuberculosis, she still wants to live …
+Self-sacrificing and hard-working, she keeps working even when her own family members take her for granted and hardly recognize her contribution.
+Undeterred by the tragedies that struck her, losing her fiance, job, and then contracting dangerous Tuberculosis, she still wants to live …

-Unlike Ray and Kurosava, who have sometimes being criticized for looking at life through a Western point of view, Ghatak is less worried about frames and technicalities.
-To express on celluloid, the un-expressible, he instead decides to use Outdoor locations, unrealistic lights and shadows and a peculiar form of editing, with violent jump cuts and clashing compositions.
-While the film is often called bleak and angry, there is a Sitar playing in the background trying to sooth the fraying nerves, and this is just one of the many extreme contradictions of the film which Ghatak keeps putting forth in a precise and deliberate manner.
-At the end, the audience become puppets in the hands of the master storyteller and he controls their emotions as if they were strings attached to his fingers.
+Unlike Ray and Kurosawa, who have sometimes been criticized for looking at life from a Western point of view, Ghatak is less worried about frames and technicalities.
+To express on celluloid, the un-expressible, he instead decides to use Outdoor locations, unrealistic lights and shadows, and a peculiar form of editing, with violent jump cuts and clashing compositions.
+While the film is often called bleak and angry, there is a Sitar playing in the background trying to soothe the fraying nerves, and this is just one of the many extreme contradictions of the film which Ghatak keeps putting forth in a precise and deliberate manner.
+In the end, the audience becomes puppets in the hands of the master storyteller and he controls their emotions as if they were strings attached to his fingers.

 Awards and Recognition